CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Integration-Guide/Integrate-NetQ-with-Your-LDAP-Server.md

 Two attributes are required to define a user entry in a directory:

 - **Base DN**: Location in directory structure where search begins.
-For example, `dc=mycompany,dc=com`
+For example, dc=mycompany,dc=com
 - **User ID**: Type of identifier used to specify an LDAP user.
 This can vary depending on the authentication service you are using.
-For example,  user ID (UID) or email address  could be used with OpenLDAP, whereas sAMAccountName might be used with Active Directory.
-For example,
+For example,  user ID (UID) or email address can be used with OpenLDAP, whereas sAMAccountName might be used with Active Directory.
-    - If the User ID type is `UID`, then the {user-id} in the Bind DN could accept jsmith, janed, or user.man
-    - If the User ID type is `email`, then the {user-id} in the Bind DN could accept jsmith,dc=mycompany,dc=com
-    - If the User ID type is `sAMAccountName`, than the {user-id} in the Bind DN could accept clientA

 Optionally, you can specify the first name, last name, and email address of the user.